It is important that you provide us with the required employment evidence for each employment position listed in your application form.

 - Bank Statements showing at least two salary payments, your name and the employer's name; OR

 - Employment-linked insurance / superannuation records (bearing company and applicant name).

 Sole Practitioner / Self-employed:

 View Employment Reference for Self-Employment template.

-As sole trader, you are required to provide as much official and verifiable evidence as possible.
+Self-employed applicants required to provide as much official and verifiable evidence as possible.
 This can include evidence of business activity statements, client testimonials, client invoices, bank statements showing regular income, official taxation evidence and your business registration details.
 Please note that testimonials should indicate as much information regarding your primary tasks and responsibilities in order to assist the skills assessment.

 View List of Managerial Occupations requiring Organisational Chart.

 If you are nominating a managerial occupation, you must submit an organisational chart highlighting your job position and those of your superiors and subordinates.
 If you are unable to obtain an organisational chart from your employer, please provide a statutory declaration outlining the required information and the reasons why this information cannot be provided.